We may earn money or products from the companies mentioned in this post.

 - Don’t forget bug spray since there are often woods nearby.

-- Wear flat shoes – you’ll be in fields, sometimes in muddy spots.
+- Wear flat shoes – you’ll be in the fields, sometimes in muddy spots.
 Save your heels for another time.

 Lavender Farms in Virginia Selling Products